Shaher-11/coffee_roasts/README.md

 * How to run the test suite

-* Services (job queues, cache servers, seareng, etc.)
+* Services (job queues, cache servers, seare, etc.)

 * Deployment instructions